-Rama’s birth place was always questionable.
-But, the militants remained adamant to their claim.
-Surprisingly, the political leadership provided support from behind for the destruction and to excite the mindless mob.
+Rama’s birth place was always questionable, but the militants remained adamant to their claim.
+Surprisingly, certain political leadership provided support from behind for the destruction, and supplied excitement to the mindless mob.
 The political landscape of India cannot be put aside in this.
-Had it not been for the main stream Indian politics absorbing the ethos of ramrajya, this callious deed could not have taken place.
-In fact it is this political support that ‘made’ the myth-like story the real thing and subsequently the muscle-power brought home the ugly truth.
+Had it not been for the main stream Indian politics absorbing the ethos of ramrajya, this callous deed could not have taken place.
+In fact it is this political support that made the myth-like story the real thing and subsequently the muscle-power that brought home the ugly truth.

 A remarkable thing to observe is the effacement of the borderline between myth and reality, and the advancement the former over the latter.
-The Scriptural stories, construed gradually over thousands of years, giving expression to human experiences in myths and metaphors, became concrete, deadly true, effacing the figurative and the metaphic.
+The Scriptural stories, construed gradually over thousands of years, giving expression to human experiences in myths and metaphors, became concrete, deadly true, effacing the figurative and the metaphoric.
 Yet, the price of this effacement was tagged on the Muslims, the `Other’ of the Hindus.
-The Rama-story (the place of birth), whether figurative or not, it didn’t help the Muslims and hadn’t marked any difference to the rest of the world.
-It signaled terror and uncertainty to the minority Muslims and carried an extreme threat.
-It is stricking to note that the scriptural non-human heroes of Hindu stories who fought in the past against seemingly the non-human, they are now the real entities to generate callous emotion to their believers.
+The Rama-story (the place of birth), whether figurative or not, didn’t help the Muslims and hadn’t marked any difference.
+It signalled terror and uncertainty to the minority Muslims.
+It is striking to note that the scriptural non-human heroes of Hindu stories, who fought in the past against seemingly the non-humans, are now the real entities to generate callous emotion to their believers.
 It is this emotion that is being used as a weapon by fundamentalists.
 When they stand to fight Muslims like the heroes of Mohabharat, it mean trouble, bloodshed, destruction.

 Setting Rama and Muslims against each other, the Hindu leaders took the role of the mythical warlords; the stories provided the necessary emotion, and the act of manipulation rolled on.
 A propaganda film had been made earleir by the Bishsha Hindu Parishad which generated emotional uproar.
 The film portrayed Rama in form of a child, encaged in Babri Mosque.
-It brought the youth and elders in tears.
-It excited them to destroy the Mosque.
+It brought the youth and elders in tears, exciting them to destroy the Mosque.

-Behind the façade of the militant Hindu movement, lies the neo-Hindu vision of India, derived from the scriptural text.
+Behind the façade of the militant Hindu movement, lies the neo-Hindu vision of India.
 It is like the Zionist state of Israel.
-It envisages a theocracy, capturing the vision and emotion of the stories, and devoting itself to the realisation of `ramrajya’-the Kingdom of Rama.
-This vision has been with them for long and from the fear of this idea the two-nation state of India was born in the middle of twentieth century.
-This Hindu vision has always projected the Muslims as misfit, obstacle.
-The Muslims have been threaten many a times to leave India, if they failed to abide by their terms, the terms of the neo-vision.
+It envisages a theocracy, capturing the vision and emotion of the stories.
+This vision has lived with them for long and it projected the Muslims as misfit, the obstacle.

 Today, the world witnesses a growing tendency of militant interpretation of scriptural texts all across the religious spectrum including Islam and Christianity.
-If each global race began to make their claims on property, land and historical monuments in similar fashion, then, nothing can survive intact and no security can prevail, for the places where we live today, had been occupied by generations before us and random claims would make life impossible.
-It is necessary to interogate the myth to draw distinciton between it and reality, if we are to live peacefully together.
+If each global race began to make their claims on property, land and historical monuments in similar fashion, then, nothing can survive intact and no security can prevail, for the places where we live today had been occupied by generations before us and random claims would make life impossible.
+It is necessary to interrogate the myth to draw distinction between it and reality, if we are to live peacefully together.